 What if I’m dead set on machine washing my Sun N Shade?

-We do not recommend this unless you will be using your Sun N Shade fabric indoors, such as in our upcoming shower curtain project.
+We do not recommend this unless you will be using your Sun N Shade fabric indoors.

-We asked Waverly, “What if we really need to launder an indoor item made with Sun N Shade?”
+We asked Waverly, “What if we really need to launder an indoor item made with Sun N Shade fabric?”

 They said we could machine wash the fabric if we were very careful and took the following steps: